 Since it's clear that there's nothing wrong with soaking mushrooms, that's the way many clean them, being a fast and thorough process.
 If you've got a colander that fits into a bowl, you can place the mushrooms in the colander, put it into a bowl in the sink, and fill with water.
 Let them soak for a few minutes, swishing them around with your hands if necessary to get them clean.
 Then just lift the colander out and drain them.

 You can also soak them directly in the bowl, then pour into a colander -- although if the water is very dirty, you'll be pouring the dirty water over your clean mushrooms, and you will probably want to rinse them again.

 When they're clean, trim and cut the mushrooms.
-I almost always quarter them rather than slice, but that's just personal preference.
 Keep in mind that with this cooking method, the mushrooms will lose volume and end up quite a bit smaller than they start out.

 02 of 05